-The examination fee (\$85) must be paid at the time of reservation by credit card, debit card, or voucher.
+The examination fee must be paid at the time of reservation by credit card or debit card.
+Fees may vary.
+Candidates are authorized for 6 months from their education completion date.
+A passing exam score is good 90 days.
 Payment will not be accepted at the test center.
 Examination fees are non-refundable and non-transferable.